davidmoten/tile-joiner/README.md

 tile-joiner
 ===========

-Renders service map tiles from Google Maps, ArcGIS, OpenStreetMaps to a [BufferedImage](http://docs.oracle.com/javase/7/docs/api/java/awt/image/BufferedImage.html) in java and thence to a PNG for instance.
+Renders basemap tiles from Google Maps, ArcGIS, OpenStreetMaps to a [BufferedImage](http://docs.oracle.com/javase/7/docs/api/java/awt/image/BufferedImage.html) in java and thence to a PNG for instance.

 Status: *pre-alpha*